Healthcare professionals face a relentless challenge: administrative overload. Credentialing is a...

 This concept is far from new.
 Back in 1918, the American College of Surgeons first established minimum standards for their surgery facilities.
 This was the first step to improving the safety and privacy of patients.

-Fast forward to today, and healthcare organizations and providers have dedicated teams that specialize in healthcare compliance within their facility.
+Fast forward to today, and healthcare organizations and providers have dedicated teams that specialize in healthcare compliance within their facilities.

 Your healthcare compliance training will vary based on the program your organization selects.
 Luckily, the Office of Inspector General, which focuses on protecting federal healthcare programs from fraud, has published some general guidelines on what’s included.